 There are about 30 ASMs and each has a particular type or types of seizures that it works for.
 The choice of ASM firstly depends on the type of seizures you have, and which ASM works for these seizures.

 The National Institute for Health and Care Excellence (NICE) has recommendations about which ASMs should be used for different types of epilepsy and seizures.

-Visit nice.org.uk/guidance/cg137
+Visit nice.org.uk/guidance/NG217

-When an ASM is chosen, your specialist will take into account any other conditions you have or medication you take.
+This information is for both adults and children with epilepsy and answers some questions you might have about antiseizure medication.
+Where we talk about controlling seizures or 'seizure control' we mean stopping seizures from happening.
+Helpline 01494 601400 Confidential, national call rate.
+Information and emotional support.
+Visit epilepsysociety.org.uk/helpline for opening hours.
+When an ASM is chosen, your specialist will take into account any other conditions you have, or medication you take.
 As you may be on ASM for a number of years, they will consider not just what is right for you now but also for the future.
-For example, when a girl is first prescribed ASM they will think about when she becomes an adult and may want to start a family, as some ASMs can affect an unborn baby (see page 14).
+For example, when a girl is first prescribed ASM they will think about when she becomes an adult and may want to start a family, as some ASMs can affect an unborn baby (see page 4).

 Although ASM recommendations are largely the same for men, women and children, there are some reasons why a particular ASM might be chosen or avoided for a particular person.
-This may be due to possible side effects (see page 8).
+This may be due to possible side effects (see below).